hardin47/website/Math154/Notes/08-classification.md

 ## $k$-Nearest Neighbors {#knn}

 The $k$-Nearest Neighbor algorithm does exactly what it sounds like it does.

+* user decides on the integer value for $k$

+* user decides on a distance metric (most $k$-NN algorithms default to Euclidean distance)

-The user decides on the integer value for $k$, and a point is classified to be in the group for which the majority of the $k$ closest points in the training data.
+* a point is classified to be in the same group as the majority of the $k$ **closest** points in the training data.

 ### $k$-NN algorithm